DR. VIDYA SAGAR AKULA

 Qualification:MBBS, M.D.(Int Medicine), D.M.(Cardiology)

-He Complited her MBBS from Osmania Medical College in 2000, Complited MD(Int Med) from Mamata Medical College,Khammam in 2006 (Dr NTR University of Health Sciences) followed by D.M (Cardilogy) from Sri Venkateswara Institute for Medical Sciences [SVIMS], Tirupati in 2014
+He has completed his MBBS from Osmania Medical College in 2000, Completed MD(Int Med) from Mamata Medical College,Khammam in 2006 (Dr NTR University of Health Sciences) followed by D.M (Cardilogy) from Sri Venkateswara Institute for Medical Sciences [SVIMS], Tirupati in 2014

 1. “Assessment of right ventricle by RT3D Echo before and after ASD device closure” at ICCCON-2013, Thiruvanthapuram, Kerala, India.
 Selected For Award Paper Session.